GiorgioMendieta/Word_Guessr/README.md

 ### Other features

 - Theming
-- Dynamic word length based on settings
 - **Dictionary API**
-  - Display definition at the end of guess
+  - Display definition at the end of game
-  - Check if word exists

 ### Playing modes

-- **Easy mode:** Provide short definitions (Via API)
+- **Easy mode:** Provide a short definition
   - More number of opportunities (+1 tile row)
 - **Hard mode:** Prevent using past letters
   - Less number of opportunities (-1 tile row)